 Why Use Energy Saver?

-Energy saver mode helps your battery last longer.
-It reduces the power your computer uses by limiting how hard the browser works.
-This is especially helpful if you’re using a laptop.
+Energy saver mode helps your computer’s battery last longer.
+This mode reduces power use by limiting how hard the Microsoft Edge browser works.
+Limiting the browser’s work is especially helpful when using a laptop computer.

 How Energy Saver Works